jsohlendorff/continuous_time_LTMLE/note.typ

 Analyzing data in its native continuous-time form avoids the need for discretization, which can introduce bias and increase variance depending on the choice of time grid (@ryalen2019additive @discretization2020guerra).

 In this paper, we consider a longitudinal continuous-time framework similar to that of @rytgaardContinuoustimeTargetedMinimum2022.
-We establish identification criteria for the causal effect of treatment on an outcome within this setting.
 Like @rytgaardContinuoustimeTargetedMinimum2022, we adopt a nonparametric approach and focus on estimation and inference through the efficient influence function, yielding nonparametrically locally efficient estimators via a one-step procedure.

 To this end, we propose an inverse probability of censoring iterative conditional expectation (ICE-IPCW) estimator, which, like that of  @rytgaardContinuoustimeTargetedMinimum2022,